valecanto/sql-docs/docs/relational-databases/blob/create-alter-and-drop-filetables.md

 GO
 ```

  The following example also creates a new FileTable.
-Since user-defined values are not specified, the value of **FILETABLE_DIRECTORY** becomes the name of the FileTable, the value of **FILETABLE_COLLATE_FILENAME** becomes database_default, and the primary key and unique contraints receive system-generated names.
+Since user-defined values are not specified, the value of **FILETABLE_DIRECTORY** becomes the name of the FileTable, the value of **FILETABLE_COLLATE_FILENAME** becomes database_default, and the primary key and unique constraints receive system-generated names.

 ```sql
 CREATE TABLE DocumentStore AS FileTable;